 Proper claims management will result in a reduction of claim cost, a reduction in the severity of claims and, ultimately, a reduction in the number of claims.
 Claims management begins prior to an injury occurring and needs to be handled in a systematic fashion to allow for optimal success.
 By presenting a proactive approach with a strong internal responsibility system that works with employees, medical professionals and the WSIB, you will begin any claim on a positive note working towards a successful conclusion.

-Remember that an open-door policy works both ways.
+Action: Remember that an open-door policy works both ways.
 Get out on the floor and develop relationships with your employees.
 Encourage employees to be open and honest with you.
 When dealing with WSIB, remember that the claims managers are dealing with large and complicated case loads.
 Being respectful and patient goes a long way towards claims resolution.

 Through these 10 steps and by enabling manufacturers to pool their expertise, resources and sharing of best practices, EMC members are developing world-class health and safety programs, which are both reasonable and functional in small to medium sized manufactures in Ontario.